-In 2020, all 115 local public school districts will be required by law to complete the state’s Facility Needs Survey.
-The survey is typically released in early September, and the deadline of early January 2021 requires a quick turnaround.
+In 2020, all 115 local public school districts in North Carolina will be required by law to complete the state’s Facility Needs Survey.
+The survey was emailed to district superintendents on July 31, 2020, and the deadline of October 30, 2020 requires a quick turnaround.
 The survey requires gathering information from various sources and assigning cost estimates to support the state’s long-range planning for school district capital improvement needs.

 Many school districts do not have the resources or processes in place to efficiently complete this required documentation.
 At BAISCA, our team specializes in serving public school districts and has significant experience with every component of the Facility Needs Survey.
 In 2015, our team completed the Facilities Needs Survey on behalf of nine North Carolina school districts.
 Through our experience with this state-mandated report, we’ve developed a streamlined process that greatly reduces the time required by often overburdened facilities and maintenance departments.

 At BAISCA, our focus goes beyond fulfilling the requirement of completing the state-mandated report.
 Our goal is to add incremental value to this process so that the data collected can be easily utilized by school districts for planning purposes.

 We not only provide the required report, but also executive summaries and a prioritized list of upcoming needs with cost estimates and context.
 In addition to entering the data on the CD supplied by the NC Department of Public Instruction (DPI), all collected data is organized in a spreadsheet that provides greater detail on a school-by-school basis.
 The executive summary is delivered in a style and format appropriate for review by district leadership.
 With our company’s expertise, we’re able to provide reliable cost estimates that are benchmarked by our knowledge and experience with school districts of similar sizes.